LordAur/moongarmjs-cli/README.md

 |onDelete| Value will be deleted after relation key deleted|
 | onUpdate | Value will be updated after relation key value updated

+### Running Migrations
+To run all migration file, execute `migrate` command

+    moongarmjs-cli migrate
+### Rolling Back Migrations
+To rollback the latest migration, you can execute `migrate:rollback` command

+    moongarmjs-cli migrate:rollback
+You may rollback with a step migration.
+You can look at table migrations on the database.

+    moongarmjs-cli migrate:rollback --step=3
+### Rollback & Migrate Again
+You can run migrate and will rollback all of your migration.
+This command effectively re-creates your entire database.

+    moongarmjs-cli migrate:refresh